brc75/WS_FTP-SERVER/README.md

 Notify User ---> This Application will query the database for any account that will expire within 7 days it will then email the User reminding them that there password is about to expire in X amount of Days.

-Password Reset. ---> in the event that a User choices to irong the notification emails stating their account will expire in X amount of Days, this will automatically give a temporary password for any account that will expire within 2 days
+Password Reset. ---> Can be found on the Password.Txt File the program does the following; in the event that a User choices to irong the notification emails stating their account will expire in X amount of Days, this will automatically give a temporary password for any account that will expire within 2 days